llamdodev/backend-challenge/README.md

 # backend-challenge

 This repository is a first touch at a backend service to serve the data for Waldo.

-We describe the needs of a client of this API, and you should write the proper service for it.
+We describe the needs of a client of this API, and you should write the proper service for it, by implementing all the different endpoints below.

+Questions are always welcome at developers@waldo.io

 If you're wondering what this API is actually used for, you can have a look at https://github.com/waldoapp/frontend-challenge for our end goal.